Why the Insurance Industry?

 You can’t drive a car or buy a house without insurance.
-Likewise, without insurance, energy companies cannot build or operate destructive fossil fuel projects like the Keystone XL pipeline, oil drilling in the arctic, LNG export facilities and coal-fired power plants.
+Likewise, without insurance, energy companies cannot build or operate destructive fossil fuel projects like the Keystone XL pipeline, oil drilling in the Arctic, liquid natural gas export facilities and coal-fired power plants.

 Insurers prop up fossil fuels in two key ways